hyperledger-archives/fabric/docs/Setup/Chaincode-setup.md

 Chaincode developers need a way to test and debug their chaincode without having to set up a complete peer network.
 This document describes how to write, build, and test chaincode in a local development environment.

+These instructions apply to developing Chaincode in Go or Java.
+However, if developing Chaincode in Java, please see the [Java Chaincode setup](JAVAChaincode.md) instructions first, to be sure your environment is properly configured.

 Multiple terminal windows inside the Vagrant development environment are required.
-One Vagrant terminal runs the validating peer; another Vagrant terminal runs the chaincode; the third Vagrant terminal runs the CLI or REST API commands to execute transactions.
-When running with security enabled, an additional fourth Vagrant terminal window is required to run the <b>Certificate Authority (CA)</b> server.
+One terminal runs the validating peer; another terminal runs the chaincode; the third terminal runs the CLI or REST API commands to execute transactions.
+When running with security enabled, an additional fourth terminal window is required to run the <b>Certificate Authority (CA)</b> server.
 Detailed instructions are provided in the sections below:

 * [Security Setup (optional)](#security-setup-optional)
 * [Vagrant Terminal 1 (validating peer)](#vagrant-terminal-1-validating-peer)